Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Bulk buying is especially smart for non-food items like paper products, cleaning supplies, and personal care items.
 These products don’t expire quickly, and running out means inconvenient emergency trips.

-I keep a “stock up” price list for items my family uses regularly.
-When prices hit my target, I buy enough to last 3-6 months, saving both money and future shopping time.
+I regularly keep a “stock up” price list for items my family uses.
+When prices hit my target, I buy enough for 3-6 months, saving money and future shopping time.

 The Downside to Bulk Buying